Iconic Kirra Beach Resort review: Family apartments in Coolangatta

 So, how do these apartments hold up compared to the best stays on the Gold Coast?
 Let's jump into my Iconic Kirra Beach Resort review.

-I've seen apartments in the low $200s per night, however, and up to the low $300s per night.
+I've seen apartments in the low $200s per night, however, and up to the $350 per night region as you approach the warmer months.
 Regardless, it's definitely a reasonable price for family stays in this location.

 For those not familiar with the area, Kirra is the suburb just north of Coolangatta – which is the suburb just north of Rainbow Bay, home of famed surf break Snapper Rocks.
 It's Coolangatta, however, which is the busy centre of the region.
 It's home to most of the restaurants, pubs and activities you will engage in during a stay in this part of the Gold Coast.